Everything you need to know about using PyPI Stats.

 How stable are daily downloads over 90 days.
 Low variance scores higher.
 A package with steady, predictable downloads is a safer dependency.

-5 points each for having: a summary, author, license, homepage, and latest version.
+Equal points for each of: summary, author, license, homepage, and latest version.
 Well-maintained packages tend to have complete metadata.

 The trending page ranks packages by week-over-week download growth.
-A package needs at least 1,000 downloads in the past week to qualify — this filters out noise from tiny packages with volatile numbers.
+A package needs at least 500,000 downloads in the past week to qualify — this filters out noise from smaller packages with volatile numbers.

 Trending is a great way to discover new libraries gaining traction in the Python ecosystem before they become mainstream.